TAL or AIA? Compare Australia's two largest life insurers on premiums, features, claims experience, and which is better for your situation.

 "Total and Permanent Disablement (Own Occupation) means... solely because of Injury or Sickness you have become incapacitated to such an extent as to render you unlikely ever to engage in your Own Occupation" - AIA Priority Protection PDS, Section 12.1

-4. High Coverage Limits AIA offers exceptionally high coverage limits:
+4. High Coverage Limits AIA Priority Protection has high coverage capacity:

 5. AIA Vitality Program AIA's wellness program offers premium discounts (up to 10%) for healthy behaviours: